 Tracking

 PSVR 2 is making big moves with the release Eye tracking.
 This exclusive feature is not available on Meta’s Quest 2 or even the Valve index.
-This would enable users to generate inputs by looking in different directions, potentially making an VR and even more immersive environment in PSVR 2 games.
-It will be exciting to see how game developers will make use of this.
+This enables users to generate inputs by looking in different directions, potentially making an VR and even more immersive environment in PSVR 2 games.
+It has already been praised online by the community for this feature.

 PSVR 2 Backwards compatibility

-Sony’s upcoming VR headset, the PSVR 2, will not be backwards compatible with PSVR titles, according to the SVP of Platform Experience Hideaki Nishino.
-The new headset is “designed to deliver a truly next-generation VR experience”, said Nishino, but the lack of backwards compatibility has sparked a mixed reaction on social media.
+Sony’s new VR headset, the PSVR 2, is not be backwards compatible with PSVR titles, this was announced by the SVP of Platform Experience, Hideaki Nishino.
+The new headset is “designed to deliver a truly next-generation VR experience”, said Nishino, but the lack of backwards compatibility sparked a mixed reaction on social media.
 It is possible for developers to update their titles to the newer PSVR 2 software development kits, but additional work would be required to update games for the PSVR 2’s new control system.
+In the next section we list all of the confirmed titles for the PSVR 2.

 - After the Fall